jadebustos/ocp-science/hands-on-lab-script/amq-streams/README.md

 ## Lab's purpose

-Illustrate how **AMQ Streams** is deployed to be used by applications later.
+Illustrate how deploy **AMQ Streams** to be used by applications later.

 ## Deploying Kafka Cluster operator